-The Sedona Heritage Museum is situated at 735 Jordan Rd, Sedona, AZ 86336, in the Jordan Historical Park.
-The museum is made up of 3 historic landmark buildings, a restored movie set building, and a tent house replica.
+The Sedona Heritage Museum is situated in the Jordan Historical Park and comprises three historic landmark buildings, a restored movie set building, and a tent house replica.

 The museum’s collections are focused more on the post-civil war lives of the community’s pioneers from the year 1876 to the present.
-Its main mission is to teach, research and preserve the history of Sedona and is operated by the Historical Society of Sedona.
+Its main mission is to teach, research, and preserve Sedona’s history, which is operated by the Historical Society of Sedona.

 There are so many things that you will learn about at the museum including Sedona’s orchard industry, local pioneers, Sedona’s wine-making heritage, cowboy life in Arizona, and local art history.
 Your kids will surely enjoy Sedona’s movie-making era display.

-When you start feeling hungry, you can pass by the Elote café for some delicious meals and great services.
-It’s only 0.4 miles from the Sedona Heritage Museum so you can just walk there in 10-15 minutes.
+When you start feeling hungry, you can pass by the Elote café for delicious meals and great services.
+It’s only 0.4 miles from the Sedona Heritage Museum, so you can walk there in 10-15 minutes.

 Charges for entering the museum are $10 for adults and children over 13.
 There are also $3 audio-guided tours and guided tours costing $7 for adults but are free for children.